Level 3 NZ Certificate in Fencing

 - Graduates will be capable of working under limited supervision.

-NorthTec are currently accepting registrations for level 3 certificate in Fencing in the following areas:
+NorthTec are currently running level 3 certificate in Fencing courses in the following areas:

 - Hawkes Bay